Viv Solomon-Otabor

-Viv Efosa Solomon-Otabor (born 2 January 1996) is an English professional footballer who plays as a winger for Rukh Lviv.
+Viv Efosa Solomon-Otabor (born 2 January 1996) is an English professional footballer who plays as a winger.

 He joined Birmingham City as a 16-year-old, and made his senior debut while on loan at Conference North club Oxford City in 2014.
 He first played for Birmingham in the League Cup in August 2015, and spent time on loan to League One clubs Bolton Wanderers in 2016–17, Blackpool for the 2017–18 season, and Portsmouth in 2018–19.
 He made 33 appearances in the Championship for Birmingham, and turned down their offer of a new contract in 2019.
 He spent the 2019–20 season with Bulgarian First League club CSKA Sofia before returning to England for a season with another League One club, Wigan Athletic.

 Solomon-Otabor was born in England to Nigerian parents, and was an unused substitute for the Nigerian national team in October 2019.

 Personal life

 Solomon-Otabor was born in London to parents originally from Edo State, Nigeria.
 He is the nephew of Nigerian international footballer Thompson Oliha, and his father, Victor-Banks Otabor, played domestically for Bendel Insurance, NNPC and Eagle Oil.
-He attended Bishop Thomas Grant School, Streatham, and supported Manchester United as a boy; his friends included fellow future Anglo-Nigerian footballer Joe Aribo.
+He attended Bishop Thomas Grant School, Streatham, and supported Manchester United as a boy; his friends included fellow Anglo-Nigerian future footballer Joe Aribo.